 The male and female take turns incubating the eggs in shifts that last a few

 days until the eggs hatch after about 36 days.
 Chicks are fed by their parents

 in shifts for three to four weeks.
 Little blue penguins reach sexual maturity after three years.

 Conservation status Least concern Despite recent decreases in population, little blue penguins continue to live in large numbers and maintain a large habitat range.
 Conservation measures helping keep this species healthy include controlling predator populations such as dogs, cats and foxes, and reclaiming beachfront neighborhoods for nesting grounds.

 Penguins and climate change Scientists feel climate change is having a dramatic effect on the feeding habits and survival of little penguins.
 High storm activity is making it harder for the penguins to find food, causing a decline in the average birth weight of chicks and thus a decline in chick survival.
 Little Penguins appear to be sensitive to changes in their climate and have the potential to act as indicators of climate change.
 Read more ...

-Explore the secret world of penguins with our new Penguinology program this summer.
-Visit the Aquarium to see penguins up close, peek inside their burrows and find out what’s behind their underwater super speed.
+Explore the secret world of penguins with our new Penguinology program.
+Visit the Aquarium to see penguins up close, learn what they eat and find out what’s behind their underwater super speed.
 Pick up an adventure guide and learn all the tricks penguins have up their feathers!